 Choosing open science first of all means affirming that research which is mainly financed by public funds must report its results back to the public in as much detail as possible.
 Openness is a necessary condition for the reproducibility of scientific results and the guarantee of better documented and more substantiated research.
 Sharing reinforces the cumulative nature of science and encourages its progress.

-Open transparent science also helps enhance research’s credibility in society and the health crisis of 2020 has indeed reminded us how important this issue is.
-Finally, open science is the bearer of a profound movement towards democratising knowledge to benefit organisations, companies, citizens and particularly students for whom easy access to knowledge is a condition for success.
+Open transparent science also helps enhance research’s credibility in society and the health crisis of 2020 has indeed reminded us how important this issue is.Finally, open science is the bearer of a profound movement towards democratising knowledge to benefit organisations, companies, citizens and particularly students for whom easy access to knowledge is a condition for success.

 Open science policies now have support at the highest level.
-They are supported by the European Union, which requires open access to publications and data for research it funds, and since 2021, it defines open science as a criteria of scientific excellence.
+They are supported by the European Union, which requires open access to publications and data for research it funds, and since 2021, it defines open science as a criterion of scientific excellence.
 Open science policies are also supported worldwide by the G7 and UNESCO.
 In France, the First National Plan for Open Science, launched in 2018 by the Ministry of Higher Education and Research, has been reinforced by a second plan, in 2021, which affirms its ambitions through multiple initiatives.

-The Passport For Open Science is a guide designed to accompany you in any field of study, at every step of your research, from developing your scientific approach to the dissemination of your research results.
-It provides a set of tools and best practices that can be directly implemented and is aimed at researchers from all disciplines.
+The Passport for Open Science is a guide designed to accompany you in any field of study, at every step of your research, from developing your scientific approach to the dissemination of your research results.
+It provides a set of tools and best practices that can be directly implemented and is aimed at researchers from all

 We hope this guide will motivate you and provide the means for you to realise the ambitions of open science by sharing your research results and data with as many people as possible.